ceejbot/furthermore/README.md

 Commands:
-get <key>          get the value for a key; wrap the key in // to treat it as a regexp import <json>      import key/value pairs from a json file & set them in etcd ls <dir>           get a directory listing mkdir <dir>        create the named directory, recursively
+get <key>          get the value for a key; wrap the key in // to treat it as a regexp grep <pattern>     search for values matching the given regexp pattern import <json>      import key/value pairs from a json file & set them in etcd ls <dir>           get a directory listing mkdir <dir>        create the named directory, recursively